medined/perl-5-by-example/perl_5_by_example/variables.md

 no practical limit to the length of a Perl variable name, but I like to keep them under 15 characters.
 Anything longer than that means that it will take a while to type them and increases the chances of spelling errors.

-<H3><A name="Example: Assigning Values to Scalar Variables">Example: Assigning
+### Example: Assigning Values to Scalar Variables

-Values to Scalar Variables</A></H3>Now that you know what scalar variable names look like, we'll look at how you can assign a value to them.
+Now that you know what scalar variable names look like, we'll look at how you can assign a value to them.
 Assigning values to a variable is done with the equals (=) sign.
 <P>